General Program Policies

 *Students need to confirm with Student Health Services (SHS) that all vaccinations and boosters are current and up-to-date prior to their return to full-time study.

 The Midwifery Program does not have a Senate approved part-time program.
-Consideration of a modified or extended schedule of studies will be made on a case-by-case basis, in consultation with the Office of Access and Diversity, in cases that require accommodation due to prolonged illness and/or documented learning or physical disabilities.
+Consideration of a modified or extended schedule of studies will be made on a case-by-case basis, in consultation with the Office of Accessibility, in cases that require accommodation due to prolonged illness and/or documented learning or physical disabilities.

-Students who anticipate the need for a modified program of studies should meet with the Associate Director as soon as possible.
-Following identification and documentation of student need and appropriate consultations, a plan for completion of degree requirements will be drafted, reviewed by the Academic Review Board, and forwarded to the Director for approval.
+Students who anticipate the need for a modified program of studies should meet with the Student Services Manager as soon as possible.
+Following identification and documentation of student need and appropriate consultations, a plan for completion of degree requirements will be drafted, reviewed by the Midwifery Student Support Committee, and forwarded to the Director for approval.

 UBC provides professional liability coverage for each student.
 Students are covered for the clinical care that they provide as a student within the program under a professional liability policy (malpractice insurance) provided by the university as long as they are being directly supervised by a regulated health care provider.
 Preceptors carry liability insurance that covers their professional practice.
 Students are advised to contact the Midwifery Program Director to discuss any sentinel events or incidents that involved a student clinical role.
 All information reported and subsequent communications will be kept confidential.